19 electronics manufacturing process challenges and solution

 1. Rapidly changing technology

-One of the biggest challenges facing the electronics manufacturing process is the rapid pace of change.
+One of the biggest challenges of the electronic industry is the rapid pace of change.
 Technology is evolving at an ever-increasing rate.
-Companies must continually update their products to stay ahead of the competition and avoid perishable inventory getting stuck in your inventory, just like food or cosmetics goods.
+Companies must continually update their products to stay ahead of the competition and avoid aged products becoming dead stock.

 This can be a costly and time-consuming process.